Authenticate

 <!--NeedCopy-->

-On iOS or iPad devices, administrators can switch the browser being used for the authentication process from embedded browser to system browser, when an advanced authentication policy is configured on the on-premises Citrix Gateway and StoreFront Deployment.
+On iOS or iPad devices, administrators can switch the browser being used for the authentication process.
+You can switch from embedded browser to system browser, when an advanced authentication policy is configured on the on-premises Citrix Gateway and StoreFront Deployment.
 For more information, see Configure Rewrite policy for authentication process.

 5. Click EXECUTE to push the service.